 In order to maintain compliance, organizations are put under intense pressure to process vast amounts of paper and electronic data.
 This information is related to each minute phase of the development, testing, quality and submission phases of product development, and extends fully to the end-of-life of the product.

 In addition, if the flow of information is not efficient, the organization can be exposed to long delays and huge risks.
-This risk is often endangered by a lack of proper management of the massive volumes of information from initiation through reviewing, verification, recording, approving and completion.
+These risks are often associated with a lack of proper management of the massive volumes of information from the initiation through reviewing, verification, recording, approving and completion phases.

 To avoid or minimize these risks, life sciences organizations should adopt new information management strategies to improve product quality, efficacy and safety.
 The clear and proven path is the electronic record and document content management system that allows an organization to manage the following: